divya-akula/divyaakula/_posts/2024/2024-02-28-understanding-basics-of-ai.md

 ![Model ]({{'/assets/posts/2024-02-28-understanding-basics-of-ai/AIModel.png' | prepend: site.baseurl}})

-1. It all starts with a model creation :star:
+1. It all starts with a model creation
 2. Present the data on which your AI needs to be trained on
 3. Create rules/code or whatever applicable for the training
 4. Test your model